As part of the 2017-18 Budget, the Government announced it would remove the double GST taxation of digital currency from 1 July 2017.

 Answers to this question depend on why the Bitcoin was acquired and how it was used.

-Potential scenarios include –
+Potential tax outcomes include –

 See article “Taxation of Bitcoin in Australia” by Drew Pflaum, Munros Accountants and Business Advisors.